 Check the water in the toilet bowl after the 30 minutes are up.
 If the color of the Kool-Aid has seeped into the bowl, then you know you have a leak.
 But the good news is that you may be able to fix the leak just by replacing the flapper!
 (If that doesn’t work, you may want to consult a plumber.)

 Have a squeaky door somewhere that’s driving you crazy?
 You can silence the squeak with shortening!
 Just rub a small amount of shortening over the hinge, then open and shut the door a few times.
 It’s a quick and easy fix, and you’ll wonder why you didn’t do it sooner!

 There’s nothing worse than trying to remove a stubborn screw, only to realize that you’ve accidentally stripped the screw head.
 But there’s still hope, as long as you have a rubber band!

 Place part of the rubber band over the screw head, then use your drill to remove the screw like normal.
 The added friction from the rubber band will help the drill to grab the screw, so you can get it out!

 Want to make sure a screw stays in place?
 Once it’s screwed in, coat the screw head with a layer of clear nail polish.
 When the nail polish dries, it will seal the screw in place and make it much less likely to loosen over time.

 5. Clean Grout Lines

 Could your grout lines use a good cleaning?
 Try using carpet cleaner!
-Spray a foaming carpet cleaner like Resolve onto dirty grout lines, then scrub with a stiff brush.
+Spray a foaming carpet cleaner like Resolve onto dirty grout lines, or try a DIY carpet cleaner, then scrub with a stiff brush.
 Let it sit for 10 minutes, then rinse or mop clean.